-Interest will be payable on the unpaid principal amount of each issued and outstanding Equipment Note at the rate applicable to such Equipment Note on April 15 and October 15 of each year, which payments commenced on April 15, 2017, in the case of the Series AA Equipment Notes and Series A Equipment Notes, and which will commence on April 15, 2018, in the case of the Series B Equipment Notes.
+Interest will be payable on the unpaid principal amount of each issued and outstanding Equipment Note at the rate applicable to such Equipment Note on April 15 and October 15 of each year, commencing on the later of April 15, 2018 or the first such date to occur after the issuance thereof.
 Interest on the Equipment Notes will be computed on the basis of a 360-day year of twelve 30-day months.
 Overdue amounts of principal and (to the extent permitted by applicable law) Make-Whole Amount, if any, interest and any other amounts payable under each series of Equipment Notes will bear interest, payable on demand, at the interest rate that is the lesser of (i) the interest applicable to such series of Equipment Notes plus 1% and (ii) the maximum rate permitted by applicable law.
 (Indentures, Section 2.01)

-Scheduled principal payments on the issued and outstanding Series AA Equipment Notes, Series A Equipment Notes and Series B Equipment Notes will be made on April 15 and October 15 in certain years, commencing on October 15, 2017 and ending on October 15, 2028, in the case of the Series AA Equipment Notes and the Series A Equipment Notes, and commencing on April 15, 2018 and ending on October 15, 2025, in the case of the Series B Equipment Notes.
-The original principal amount and principal amortization schedule for the Series AA Equipment Notes, Series A Equipment Notes and Series B Equipment Notes issued with respect to each Aircraft will be as set forth in the table for that Aircraft included in Appendix V. See "Description of the Certificates-Pool Factors" for a discussion of the Scheduled Payments of principal of the Equipment Notes and possible revisions thereto.
+Scheduled principal payments on the issued and outstanding Series AA Equipment Notes, Series A Equipment Notes and, if any Series B Equipment Notes are issued, Series B Equipment Notes will be made on April 15 and October 15 in certain years, commencing on October 15, 2018 and ending on October 15, 2029, in the case of the Series AA Equipment Notes and the Series A Equipment Notes, and, if any Series B Equipment Notes are issued, on a date specified in any separate offering materials offering Class B Certificates in the case of any Series B Equipment Notes.
+The original principal amount and principal amortization schedule for the Series AA Equipment Notes and Series A Equipment Notes issued with respect to each Aircraft will be as set forth in the table for that Aircraft included in Appendix V. See "Description of the Certificates-Pool Factors" for a discussion of the Scheduled Payments of principal of the Equipment Notes and possible revisions thereto.